Here is a list of Associate Level Criminal Justice Jobs. Learn more about the wonderful careers that are available to you with this degree.

 Otherwise known as a “Forensic Science Technician,” many federal and state organizations require Crime Scene Technicians to possess a bachelor’s degree in forensic technology, but some agencies only require an associate degree, provided the candidate has ample experience in the field and laboratory.
 Crime scene technicians have strong backgrounds in science, chemistry, or biology, and they need to be incredibly detail-oriented in order to process evidence to be used in criminal investigations.

 Crime Scene Technicians document and photograph every aspect of a crime scene, collecting evidence such as fingerprints, blood, and any other bodily fluids that may be present.
-It is the responsibility of the Crime Scene Technician to catalogue and preserve all evidence for use in future criminal proceedings.
+It is the responsibility of the Crime Scene Technician to catalog and preserve all evidence for use in future criminal proceedings.
 Depending on the agency with which the Crime Scene Technician is employed, some technicians are also responsible for laboratory analysis of evidence found at the scene, and the presentation of those findings in court.

 Crime Scene Technicians can make anywhere between $32,000 and $85,000, depending on their level of education and experience, but on average make somewhere around $50,000 annually.
-The overall outlook for job growth in forensic science is slow, but new developments in forensic technology means that law enforcement agencies will come to depend more and more on forensic evidence in criminal trials.
+The overall outlook for job growth in forensic science is slow, but new developments in forensic technology mean that law enforcement agencies will come to depend more and more on forensic evidence in criminal trials.

 In law courts, bailiffs are responsible for providing security and maintaining order during legal proceedings and trials.
 Much like an officer at a correctional institute or a highly specialized security officer, bailiffs deliver documents, guard juries, and enforce the rules of the courtroom.
 Bailiffs, sometimes known as “court officers,” are also responsible for calling witnesses to the stand, presenting them with the oath, and calling the court to order by announcing the arrival of the judge.

-Bailiffs often receive the same training as other correctional officers, and have the same opportunities for advancement or transfer.
+Bailiffs often receive the same training as other correctional officers and have the same opportunities for advancement or transfer.
 Because bailiffs work primarily in a court of law, they generally do not face the same levels of anxiety or illness brought on by employment within a correctional facility.

 On average, bailiffs make around $36,000 per year.
 The job growth rate for bailiffs is the same as for correctional officers, but bailiffs have fewer opportunities for employment with private companies.